 Health Insurance Payments

 PLEASE NOTE: Insurance payment for psychotherapy requires that the services be “medically necessary,” which means that a mental health-related diagnosis will be made.
 This diagnosis will go on a client’s medical record and will be disclosed to a client’s insurance company each time a claim is filed.
 Insurance companies may also contact a provider directly during the course of therapy to review treatment records, reduce the number of approved sessions, or even terminate therapy payments.
-More information related to insurance payment for psychotherapy can be found at https://www.apa.org/helpcenter/parity-guide.aspx
+For more information related to insurance payment for psychotherapy please refer to this APA guide.

 Accepted United Healthcare Insurance Plans